7 Best Automotive Clear Coat Spray Cans of 2023 – Top Picks & Reviews

 6. Maxima High Gloss Coating

-The biggest drawback to Maxima’s 78920 SC1 High Gloss Coatingis that it’s not really designed for cars.
+The biggest drawback to Maxima’s 78920 SC1 High Gloss Coating is that it’s not designed for cars.
 It’s designed for power sports.
-If you’ve got a high-performance bike used for racing, this is on your list of clear coats to consider.
+If you have a high-performance bike used for racing, it should be on your list of clear coats to consider.
 We’re assuming you’re looking for a product intended for cars.

 7. U-Pol CLEAR Car Coat Spray Cans

-There’s not much good to say about the U-Pol Products CLEAR#1 High Gloss Coat.
+There’s not much to say about the U-Pol Products CLEAR#1 High Gloss Coat.
 There are much better products that deliver better value.
-It does dry nice and shiny, which is a priority if you’re trying to make your old car look new again.
+It does dry nice and shiny, which is a priority if you try to make your old car look new again.

 But at what cost?
-If you get it wrong, it will leave air bubbles on your car’s exterior.
-Some products can compensate for that by making application easier with a consistent spray pattern that applies a consistent amount of coating.
-U-Pol comes out thin and in an inconsistent pattern.
-By doing that, it actually enables more bubbling.
+It will leave air bubbles on your car’s exterior if you get it wrong.
+Some products can compensate for that by making the application easier with a consistent spray pattern that applies a consistent coating.
+U-Pol comes out thin and in an inconsistent pattern, which produces more bubbling.

 It also costs more than it ought to.
-It’s not the most expensive spray we looked at, but it’s the most expensive spray in terms of performance.
-It’s just a bad deal, all around.
+It’s not the most expensive spray we looked at, but it’s the most expensive in terms of performance.
+It’s just a bad deal all around.

-Getting the best out of an automotive clear coat starts with getting the right one.
-It’s not just about buying the most expensive one and assuming it’s the best.
-There are a few things you’ll want to factor in that might push you in a different direction.
-Remember, a clear coat is a pretty permanent thing.
-It’s also something that people will associate with you, because people tend to draw conclusions based on the kind of car you drive and what it looks like.
+Getting the best out of an automotive clear coat starts with purchasing the right one.
+It’s not just about buying the most expensive brand and assuming it’s the best.
+There are a few factors to consider that might push you in a different direction.
+Remember, a clear coat is a permanent coating.

-This buyers’ guide can help you figure out what to look for in an automotive clear coat.
-We confined our reviews to spray can clear coats.
+This buyer guide can help you determine what to look for in an automotive clear coat.
 There are clear coats that you apply with brushes like house paint, but for first-time users, spray cans tend to be easier to use and deliver more consistent results.
 Here are some things to consider when looking to buy automotive clear coats.

-The first, most important factor in picking what clear coat to get for your car is compatibility with the paint job.
+The first and most important factor in picking which clear coat to get for your car is compatibility with the paint job.
 We can’t emphasize this enough.
-If your car is painted with a kind of paint that won’t react well with the clear coat you’re considering, go a different route.
-It can be the best and most affordable clear coat on the market, but if it isn’t compatible with your car’s paint, don’t use it.
+If your car is painted with paint that won’t react well with the clear coat you’re considering, go a different route.
+It can be the best and most affordable clear coat on the market, but don’t use it if it isn’t compatible with your car’s paint.

-An underappreciated factor in purchasing the right clear coat is knowing how it will interact with the environment while being applied.
-You’ll want a setting as controlled as possible, at least inside a garage and out of the rain, dust, and sunlight.
+An underappreciated factor in purchasing the correct clear coat is knowing how it will interact with the environment while being applied.
+You’ll want a controlled setting, like inside a garage and out of the rain, dust, and sunlight.

-Many of these coatings also come with health hazard warnings because of the chemicals used.
-While it’s preferable to do it inside, that option might not be available to you.
+Many of these coatings also have health hazard warnings because of the chemicals used.
+While it’s preferable to do it inside, that option might not be available.

 Match the clear coat to the climate you live in.
 Make sure that it’s not likely to bubble up because of ambient humidity.
-If you live in a place that’s pretty dusty, get something fast-drying.
+If you live in a pretty dusty place, get something fast-drying.

-The point of using a spray can to apply clear coat is convenience and pattern of spray.
+The point of using a spray can to apply a clear coat is the convenience and pattern of the spray.
 The idea is that using a spray can apply coating more evenly than a paintbrush.
 You can break that down further by finding one that is best at applying a smooth, even coat.
-Consider whether the coating is just a traditional spray can, or if it comes with hosed attachments to allow you to spray it on with precision.
+Consider whether the coating is just a traditional spray can or if it comes with attachments to allow you to spray it on with precision.

-We’ve mostly talked about choosing a clear coat based on how it’ll interact with your car.
+We’ve mostly talked about choosing a clear coat based on how it interacts with your car.
 This is important because it will affect how your car looks.
 Next, you’ll want to start looking at what the different products protect your car against.

 A priority is finding a clear coat that protects against UV rays.
 There are a couple of reasons for this.
-With a lot of people looking to protect their cars from nicks, scratches, and rust, you can underappreciate just how damaging the sun can be to your paint job.
-The sun’s ability to dull your paint is also ever-present, even in places that are cloudy a lot of the time.
+With many people looking to protect their cars from nicks, scratches, and rust, you can underappreciate how damaging the sun can be to your paint job.
+The sun’s ability to dull your paint is also ever-present, even in places that are cloudy often.
 Make sun protection a priority.

 Be advised that not all brands protect against scratches.
-Make sure that when you buy clear-coat, you know exactly what it’ll protect your car from.
+Make sure that when you buy a clear coat, you know exactly what it’ll protect your car from.

-One thing you definitely want to do is get enough to do the job.
-Make sure that the can you’re getting ready to buy can cover the entire area you want coated.
-It’s not a make-or-break factor, but if you’ve settled on a brand that in reality is good enough for three-quarters of the job, get two cans.
+One thing you want to do is get enough to do the job.
+Ensure the product can cover the entire area you want to be coated.
+It’s not a make-or-break factor, but if you’ve settled on a brand that is good enough for three-quarters of the job, get two cans.
 You can always use the extra on headlights, coolers, fishing lures, and other things.

 We don’t recommend using price as a primary means of choosing a clear coat.
 Because we’re talking about the appearance of your car, you want to spend money to make sure you get the right stuff.
 If you’ve narrowed your choice down to a couple of different products, however, and one costs a little less than the other, save yourself a few bucks.

-Spraymax’s 3680061 2K Clear Coat gets our top rank because it’s the all-around best.
+Spraymax’s 3680061 2K Clear Coat gets our top spot because it’s the all-around best.
 Just make sure that if you use it, you wear proper protective equipment.
-VHT’s BCL0125 Clear Exact-Match Automotive Top Coat is a great bargain spray, although we recommend that you go with the best quality and not try to get by on the cheap.
-The POR-15 45718 Top Coat Gloss Clear Spray Paint Can produces a hard, shiny finish, which is exactly what you want.
-Rust will come back annoyingly fast, however, and we question whether it’s really UV-resistant.
+VHT’s BCL0125 Clear Exact-Match Automotive Top Coat is a great bargain spray, but we recommend using it only for touch-ups.
+The POR-15 45718 Top Coat Gloss Clear Spray Paint produces a hard, shiny finish, which is precisely what you want.
+Rust will come back annoyingly fast, however, and we question whether it’s UV-resistant.

-The PlastiKote 1000 Universal Clear Coat Automotive Touch-Up Paint Can is a budget spray best used on small jobs.
+The PlastiKote 1000 Universal Clear Coat Automotive Touch-Up Paint Can is a budget spray best used on minor jobs.
 Its shortcomings become glaring on larger surfaces.
-KBS Coatings’ 8114 High Diamond Finish Clear Aerosol Gloss applies quickly and leaves a hard finish, but it’s not clear.
-In fact, it can be downright cloudy.
-Maxima’s 78920 SC1 High Gloss Coating is great for dirt bikes, but not so much for cars.
+KBS Coatings’ 8114 High Diamond Finish Clear Aerosol Gloss applies quickly and leaves a hard finish, but it does not dry clear.
+Maxima’s 78920 SC1 High Gloss Coating is great for dirt bikes but not for cars.
 It also holds on to mud and dust.
-Finally, while the U-Pol Products 0796 Clear CLEAR#1 High Gloss Coat leaves a glossy finish, it’s also really prone to leaving bubbles.
+Finally, while the U-Pol Products 0796 Clear CLEAR#1 High Gloss Coat leaves a glossy finish, it’s also prone to leaving bubbles.

 We hope you found value in our reviews and our buyers’ guide.
-A good automotive clear coat can make your car sparkle, but a bad one will make you want to scream, so make sure you get the right one.
+An excellent automotive clear coat can make your car sparkle, but a bad one will make you want to scream, so ensure you get the right one.